tjhowse/aus_grocery_price_database/backlog.md

 ## Basic

+### Frontend
+* Make sure plotlines are accessible from a colour perception perspective

 ### Optimisations
 * Use transactions for all multi-part SQL operations
 * Smear updated times a bit to flatten out request rate peaks.